-At the core of differential calculus is the idea of the slope of a curve.
-Until now you may have only thought about slopes of lines, but any curve can have a slope at a given point, provided that the curve is "well behaved" at that point (more on that later).
+At the heart of differential calculus is the idea of the slope of a curve.
+Until now you may have only thought about slopes of lines, but any curve can have a slope at a given point, provided that the curve is "well-behaved" at that point (more on that later).

 The slope of a curve at some point in its domain is the slope of the line that is tangent to the curve at that point.
-Recall that a tangent is a line that just touches a curve at a single point.
+Recall that a tangent is a line that just touches a curve at a single point, at least in the neighborhood of that point.

-One very important reason for finding the slope of the curve is that its value is zero (i.e. the tangent is horizontal) at a maximum or minimum of the function (see the figure above).
-The tangent to a function is a horizontal line at a maximum or minimum.
-Among other things, this will allow us to find the exact solutions to optimization (most profit, least cost, &c...) problems without estimating with a calculator.
+One very important reason for finding the slope of a curve is that its value is zero (i.e. the tangent is horizontal) at a maximum or minimum of the function (see the figure).
+The tangent to a function is a horizontal line at a maximum or a minimum.
+Among other things, this will allow us to find the exact solutions to optimization (most profit, least cost, least time, &c...) problems without estimating using a calculator.

 The slope of a curve at a point is defined as the slope of the line tangent to the curve at that point.

-Use the sliders on the graph of y = -x3 + x2 + 10x + 5 — just a nondescript polynomial — below to change the position of the tangent line along the curve.
-Pay attention to the value of the slope of the line as you move it.
+(just an average polynomial function, nothing special) to change the position of the tangent line along the curve.
+Pay attention to the slope of the line as you move it.

-Notice that at the minimum and maximum of f(x), the value of the slope is zero.
-That will come in handy later for finding maxima and minima, and for solving real problems such as maximizing profit or minimizing material used to perform some task.
+Notice that at the local maximum of f(x), the value of the slope is zero.
+That will come in handy later for finding maxima and minima of functions, and for solving real problems such as maximizing profit or minimizing material used to perform some task.

 The derivative of a function, f(x) is another function, f'(x) ("f-prime of x") that returns the slope of f(x) at any point in its domain.
 This short section is a tour through the logic of finding the derivative.
 It's surprisingly simple (there is nothing essentially mysterious about calculus – don't worry).